laocai/tcp-nginx-module/README.md

 <h3>TODO</h3>

 <pre><code>1.   test ssl
-2.   exploit more nginx/ngx_tcp to develop Command Protocol Shared Dynamic Library, for example shared memory、log and so on.
+2.   exploit more nginx/ngx_tcp to develop Command Protocol Shared Dynamic Library, for example shared memory and so on.
+3.   add doc or blob
-3.   .......
+4.   .......
 </code></pre>